asvd/helios-kernel/README.md

 routines which should be later used from outside.
 In most of the web-libraries which are intednded to be included using the `<script>` tag, a set of global objects are simply defined.
-In this case it should be enough to wrap the library code with an `init()` function declaration.
+In this case it should be enough to wrap the library code with the `init()` function declaration.
 So if the original source was like this:

 ```js